Fort Irwin National Training Center: History

 The California Gold Rush brought prosperous trade and unexpected trouble to the area.
 As California grew, and more travelers and freighters used the Mormon Road to cross the territory between California and Utah, raids and horse stealing became a problem.
 In 1847, the Army's Mormon Battalion patrolled the Fort Irwin area to control the raiding and horse stealing.
 By 1855 it became part of the route of the freight wagon road between Los Angeles and Salt Lake City.
 During the Bitter Spring Expedition in 1860 the Army constructed Camp Bitter Springs, a small stone fort overlooking Bitter Spring and patrolled the Fort Irwin area.

 In the 1880s the area experienced an economic boom with the discovery of borax at Death Valley.
 From the late 19th century to the early 20th century, the area began to grow tremendously as mining operations of all types flourished.
 Soon railroads, workers, and businesses led to the establishment of the nearby town of Barstow.

 The years following the Indian Wars were quiet militarily.
 In 1940, President Franklin D. Roosevelt established the Mojave Anti-Aircraft Range, a military reservation of approximately 1000 sqmi in the area of the present Fort Irwin.
 In 1942, the Mojave Anti-Aircraft Range was renamed Camp Irwin, in honor of Major General George LeRoy Irwin, commander of the 57th Field Artillery Brigade during World War I, and it was subsumed into the Desert Training Center as one of its cantonment areas and some of its ranges.
 Two years later, Camp Irwin was deactivated and placed on surplus status.

-Camp Irwin reopened its gates in 1951 as the Armored Combat Training Area and served as a training center for combat units during the Korean War.
+In 1951, Camp Irwin reopened its gates as the Armored Combat Training Area, and served as a training center for combat units during the Korean War.
 Regimental tank companies of the U.S. 43d Infantry Division from Camp Pickett, Virginia were the first to train at the new facility.

-The garrison was designated a permanent installation on 1 August 1961 and renamed Fort Irwin.
+In August 1961, the garrison was designated a permanent installation and renamed Fort Irwin.
 During the Vietnam buildup, many units, primarily artillery and engineer, trained and deployed from Fort Irwin.